 We began by sketching out a range of different concepts focusing on integrating the shape in to a form which could be easily handled by women.
 Pentadesk’s industrial designer sketched out several design concepts to choose from.
 The soft forms and contours form the basis of the design direction.

-Sketch for the Indoor Exercise Device
+Sketches for the Indoor Exercise Device

 Industrial Design for the Indoor Exercise Device